daved/clic/README.md

 ### Custom Templating

-Custom templates and template behaviors (i.e. template function maps) can be used with the clic/tmpl package for convenience.
-Custom data can be attached to instances of Clic, FlagSet, Flag, OperandSet, and Operand using their Meta fields for access from custom templates.
-The contents of NewUsageTmpl can be used as a reference.
+The tmpl subpackage eases custom templating.
+Custom data can be attached to instances of Clic, FlagSet, Flag, OperandSet, and Operand via their Meta fields for use in templates.
+The default template construction function (NewUsageTmpl) can be used as a reference for custom templates.

+### Designed To Be...

+POSIX-friendly:

+- Long and short flags should be supported in a reasonably normal manner
+- Use the term "Operand" rather than the ambiguous "Arg"
+- Flags should not be processed after operands
+- Usage output should be familiar and effective

+Simple and powerful:

+- The API surface should be small and flexible
+- Flags and operands should not be auto-set (e.g. help flag set explicitly)
+- Advanced usage should look similar to basic usage
+- Users should be trusted to understand/use the type system (e.g. interfaces)
+- Users should be trusted to understand/use advanced control flow mechanisms

 ### Maturable Architecture